 Eye care professionals should carefully instruct patients about the following lens care and safety precautions.
-It is strongly recommended that patients be provided with a copy of the PureVision Multi-Focal Patient Information Booklet available from BAUSCH & LOMB and understand its contents prior to dispension the lenses.
+For therapeutic use, in some circumstances only the eye care professional will insert and remove lenses and if so, patients should be instructed NOT to handle lenses themselves.
+It is strongly recommended that patients be provided with a copy of the PureVision Patient Information Booklet available from BAUSCH & LOMB® and understand its contents prior to dispensing the lenses.